Students’ Frequently Asked Questions

 Next, be sure that the degree you are inquiring about is included in the accreditation.
 For schools of public health, this is simple: all degrees within the school are accredited as a single unit.
 For public health programs, the MPH degree is always accredited; contact the school or program to find out if MS, doctoral or other degrees in public health are within the program’s unit of accreditation.

 Finally, it is important to understand the difference between CEPH accreditation and regional accreditation.
-A university may have regional accreditation, which covers the university as a whole, but may not have CEPH accreditation (called “specialized accreditation”) to cover the specific field of public health.
-Regional accreditation covers the entire university and focuses on macro-level issues that affect the entire university.
+A university may have regional accreditation, which applies to the university as a whole, but may not have CEPH accreditation (called “specialized” or “programmatic” accreditation) which applies to public health degree programs.
+Regional accreditation focuses on macro-level, institutional issues that affect the entire university.
 It does not examine the specific curricula of public health or other specialized programs.
 Specialized accreditation, such as CEPH accreditation, focuses on the training in a particular field or profession.
-For example, there are specialized accreditors who cover nursing, education, medicine, physical therapy and many other fields.
+For example, there are specialized accreditors for nursing, teacher education, medicine, physical therapy and many other fields.
 CEPH is the only organization recognized by the US Department of Education to accredit public health schools and programs.

 2. What is the difference between a school and a program?